What is Rosacea

 IPL laser: This is very useful to reduce the appearance of redness.
 There is a 20-30% improvement with each treatment session.
 Full face laser starts from 100 euros per session.
-Packages are available; please contact Joanne at reception for more information.
 Usually 6 treatment session are recommended and a maintenance session once or twice yearly after that.
 It is important to follow a good skin care regime to maintain results.

 Automated Microneedling: This is a very useful treatment for improving the appearance of redness or thread veins.
 Sometimes this treatment may not be suitable initially for patients with Rosacea because the skin can be very inflamed and needs to be brought under control at first.